Rajatkhatri7/Rock_paper_sizors/README.md

 This is basically a game most of us r famalier with  it,every tried it in their childhood.
-It requires two persons so what we will do if we are alone? so lets play with computer.
+It requires two persons so what we will do if we are alone?
+So lets play with computer.